rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

     <p>Rails Girls Summer of Code is here to support women and non-binary people on their way into Open Source.
 Please see our <a href="/sponsorship-guidelines/">Sponsorship Guidelines</a> for further information on our values.</p>

     <h2>Partner Company Package</h2>
-    <p>If you're interested in becoming a partner company and would like to discuss what this might look like, please <a href="mailto:campaign@rgsoc.org">write us an email</a>.</p>
+    <p>If you're interested in becoming a partner company and would like to discuss what this might look like, please <a href="mailto:campaign@rgsoc.org">email us</a>.</p>

   </div>
 </div>